 Quick Tip – Keep your lower back straight so that the stretch can be focused on the Hamstring muscles (a group of three muscles back in your thigh that run from the pelvis up to your knee)

 - Stretching the hamstrings can provide extra support for the back and pelvis.

-- Hamstring stretches increase flexibility and improves the range of motion in the hip, helping to perform daily tasks, such as walking upstairs and bending over, with ease.
+- Hamstring stretches to increase flexibility and improve the range of motion in the hip, helping to perform daily tasks, such as walking upstairs and bending over, with ease.